edsu/inkdroid.org/_posts/2023-03-22-soccer-schools.md

 division, average SAT score, acceptance rate and annual cost.
 I suspect there's an app for this already, but what better way to deal with the stress of choosing how to get gouged by higher education than by turning this into a data problem?
-Also we wanted to take a road trip into New England to take a look at some schools, so it would be useful to put them on a map (click for the full interactive map).
+Also we wanted to take a road trip into New England to take a look at some schools, so we thought it would be useful to put them on a map (click for the full interactive map).

 <a href="https://edsu.github.io/soccer-schools/map/"><img class="img-responsive" src="/images/soccer-schools.png"></a>